-Peafowl, also known as peacocks, are majestic birds that are known for their vibrant plumage and distinctive calls.
+Peafowl, also known as , are majestic that are known for their vibrant plumage and distinctive calls.
 These birds are highly social creatures and thrive in the company of their own kind.
 In the wild, peafowl live in groups called parties, which consist of several females, known as peahens, and one dominant male, known as a peacock.
 This social structure is essential for their well-being and overall happiness.

 The Importance of Social Interaction